Dr Manuela Truebano

 - Marine Biology field courses (module leader of stage 2 Experimental Marine Biology field course)

 - Truebano M. & C. Munn.
 2015.
 An Evaluation of the Use of Video Tutorials as Supporting Tools for Teaching Laboratory Skills in Biology.
 Practice and Evidence of Scholarship of Teaching and Learning in Higher Education 10(2):121-135.

 2015.
 SoMSE.
 Technology enhanced learning: Video tutorials as part of a blended approach to teaching practical skills.
 PI.

 I am a marine biologist with a broad interest in ecophysiology and evolution.
-My research integrates whole organismal physiology and -omic approaches to investigate the mechanisms underpinning physiological responses to changes in environmental drivers, mainly temperature and oxygen, across different stages of the life cycle.
+My research integrates whole organismal physiology and -omic approaches to investigate the mechanisms underpinning physiological responses to changes in environmental drivers, mainly temperature and oxygen, over different timescales.
 Much of my research is therefore framed under the context of global climate change and addresses whether aquatic animals have the capacity to cope with and adapt to the current rapid changes in their environment.